 There are 41,000 denominations of Christianity.
 How can you tell which is the right one?
 Which ones are false, made up, or cults?
 The same could be said of all religions.
 Hinduism has so many gods, that they’ve completely lost count; estimates range from 10,000-30,000,000.
 The animists go even further, and have innumerable kami.
 The “spiritual but not religious” factor in here somewhere, but no one is quite sure what that term entails.
 The only common thread between faiths and sects is that their leaders all have no real advantage, inside track, superior abilities, or sublime knowledge.
 The clergy is only successful if their parishioners want them to be; they only succeed because people are willing to follow them and grant them titles.
 This is even more pronounced in our post-Christian era, where Christianity no longer plays a significant role in shaping our culture.

 Everyone’s a skeptic about other religions, but discussing their own religion is always an extremely touchy topic.
 Bertrand Russell speculated that this is because people subconsciously sense that their beliefs are irrational.
-This is why the majority of religions -- and especially the sects and subdivisions of these religions -- have a mutual incorrigible intolerance.
+This is why the majority of religions -- and especially the sects and subdivisions of these religions -- have a mutual incorrigible intolerance towards one another.
 The greatest religious divides in the United States are not atheist vs. Christian, or Catholic vs. Protestant -- it’s liberal Protestant vs. conservative Protestant.
-Even the most accepting and inclusive churches play this same superiority game, each trying to one-up their inclusive competitors by being striving and bragging about being the least exclusive.
+Even the most accepting and inclusive churches play this same superiority game, each trying to one-up their competitors by bragging about being the least exclusive.

 In a vicious Catch-22, advocates of denominational consensus between the myriad of sects and faiths erode dogmatism, and become the unwitting engineers of their faith’s destruction.
 The traits which define each sect and faith are often the root of the mutual incompatibility, and are tossed aside in favor of a generalized religion.
 This erodes parishioner loyalty, since no religion any different that any another.